GianfrancoPiazzolla/EV-Master/README.md

 | 📱 **PWA** | Web App Manifest + Service Worker registration |
 | ♿ **Inputs** | All numeric fields are paired with `<input type="range">` sliders, synced bidirectionally |
 | 🔄 **State** | Single `state` object; any change triggers a full `updateUI()` re-render cycle |

 ---

+## ℹ️ About Modal

+A quick-reference information panel accessible from the header.

+**📍 Access:**
+- Click the **⭐** button in the top-right corner of the header (next to the theme toggle)

+**📋 Contents:**
+- **📝 Synopsis** — Brief description of the app's purpose
+- **👤 Author** — Gianfranco Piazzolla
+- **🔗 GitHub Repository** — Direct link to the EV Master repository
+- **💻 More Apps** — Link to the author's GitHub profile
+- **📜 License** — MIT License summary
+- **🌱 Community note** — Encouragement to leave a star on GitHub

+**🎭 UI Behavior:**
+- Modal overlay with backdrop blur (`8px`) and dark semi-transparent background
+- Close via the **×** button or by clicking outside the modal box
+- Styled with rounded corners, shadow, and accent-colored links

+---

+## 📋 Export Summary

+A one-click clipboard export of all key trip metrics.

+**📍 Access:**
+- Click the **📋 Copy Summary** button in the Stats tab

+**📦 Exported Data:**
+- App name and export date
+- Distance, SoC range (start → current), battery capacity
+- Consumption, energy used, efficiency, Km per %
+- Trip cost, cost per Km, electricity price
+- Equivalent ICE efficiency, ICE traveling cost, ICE refuel cost
+- BEV vs ICE cost gain, equivalent ICE distance
+- Residual energy at minimum SoC, projected full charge range
+- Real vs WLTP ratio (if available)

+**✅ Feedback:**
+- On successful copy: button text changes to **"✅ Copied!"** for 2 seconds, then reverts
+- If clipboard API fails: falls back to displaying the full summary in an `alert()` dialog

+---